louadi/NEASE/README.md

 Main function of NEASE

 database: a list of pathway databases to run enrichment on it.
-Supported databases:

 ```python